-- It is the member of the Ratite family, which also include ostriches, cassowaries, emus, rheas, as well as the elephant bird of Madagascar and extinct moa of New Zealand.
+- It is a member of the Ratite family, which also includes ostriches, cassowaries, emus, rheas, as well as the elephant bird of Madagascar and the extinct moa of New Zealand.

-- Scientists once believed that kiwi were closely related to moa and both evolved from a common ancestor after the separation of Newzealand and Gondwana.
+- Scientists once believed that kiwi was closely related to moa and both evolved from a common ancestor after the separation of Newzealand and Gondwana.

-- However, recent DNA study identified that kiwi and elephant bird are the closest relatives (sister taxon).
+- However, a recent DNA study identified that kiwi and elephant birds are the closest relatives (sister taxon).

 - The study also revealed that kiwi is more closely related to cassowaries and emus rather than moa.

 - Additionally, DNA studies also reveal that moa is much older than kiwi in terms of evolution, and moa is the closest relative of the South American tinamous.

 - In appearance, kiwi birds are quite different from other birds.